Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 The paperwork to officially create an LLC in South Carolina is called the Articles of Organization.
 To submit the paperwork, either file online through the South Carolina Secretary of State’s website.
 If you prefer to fill out and mail the application, download the Articles of Organization Form

-When filling out the Articles of Organization, there are a few sections that can be confusing.
-I’ll explain some of these to help get your LLC started right.
+When filling out the Articles of Organization, a few sections can be confusing.
+We’ll explain some of these to help get your LLC started right.

 Initial designated office: Enter the street address, city, state, and zip code of the initial designated office.
-This address can be the LLC’s physical address, or it can be the address where the business records are stored.
-The initial office has to be an address in South Carolina, but it can not be a PO Box.
+This address can be the LLC’s physical address or the address where the business records are stored.
+The initial office has to be in South Carolina, but it can not be a PO Box.

 Management – This section asks whether the LLC is Member-Managed or Manager-Managed.